khle08/epidemix/README.md

 # Brief

-This package is designed to analyze the network diffusion, including epidemic spreading.
-COVID19 has been contaminating human society for a long time and causing countless loss in many industries.
-The process of the network diffusion can be described mathematically under a set of ordinary differential equations.
-In our package, the total number of states can be customized by yourself.
+This package is designed to analyze the network diffusion, such as epidemic spreading and information distribution, motivated by the serious COVID19 pandemic since the end of 2019.
+The process of network diffusion can be simulated based on the assumption of certain predefined states for each entity and the simulation can be described mathematically under a set of ordinary differential equations (ODE).
+Except for the models provided by this package, the states and differential equations can also be customized by yourself.
+In this package, a set of ODE can be applied to the following 2 perspectives:

+1. A whole population

+2. A Network composed of edges and nodes

-Predict the spread of a disease is crucial to all of us because no one can work well without good health.
-In order to analyze the epidemic, the spreading can be split into the following states so that mathematical model can be built up accordingly:
+Since the virus is the priority task to study, the models provided by this package are all related to epidemics including `SI`, `SIS`, `SIR`, and `SIRV`.
+In order to analyze the epidemic, the spreading process can be split into the following states so that mathematical model can be built up accordingly:

-1. S - Susceptable
++ S - Susceptable

-2. I - Infected
++ I - Infected

-3. R - Recovered
++ R - Recovered

 This is also called SIR model.
 Sometimes, the model can be even more easier containing only S and I states so that the mathematical mechanism can be better understood.
 The famous SIR model can not only be applied on the total number of a group of people, but also be able to be implemented to a network composed of nodes and edges.
 To represent each person by one node and define the relationship between 2 people as the edge connected to the 2 nodes, we can model the society mathematically.
 A certain epidemic is spreaded throughout the social network from those infected people.
 By calculating the probabilistic states, i.e: